acampove/rx_run3/README.md

     # The line below would place the legend outside the figure to avoid ovelaps with the histogram
     bbox_to_anchor : [1.2, 1]
 stats:
-  nentries : '{:.2e}' # This will add number of entries in legend box
+  sumw : '{:.2f}' # This will add sum of weights to label.
+If no weights, then it will be the nentries value
 ```

 it's up to the user to build this dictionary and load it.